Nachtfeuer/pipeline/docs/tasks.rst

 **Please note**:
- - It's not a good idea to interrupt the pipeline with Ctrl-C
+ - It's not a good idea to interrupt the pipeline with Ctrl-C because multiprocessing is used.
- - (Example:) When you have 4 cpus but more than 4 tasks it might happen that the tasks do not finish in time constraints as you expect.
+ - Example: When you have 4 cpus but more than 4 tasks it might happen that the tasks do not finish in time constraints as you expect.
 It seems that one task is assigned to one cpu only at a time.
  - When one task fails the pipeline stops after all tasks has been